-Note that Wikipedia and similar online sources can be problematic; here are some guidelines how to work with Wikipedia in an academic setting.
+Note that Wikipedia and similar online sources can be problematic.
 As a rule, you should find and cite the original source of the information posted on Wikipedia.
 That way you show that you verified that the information is correctly reproduced on Wikipedia.
 Direct references to a Wikipedia page should be avoided.